vincentntang/vincentntang.com/content/posts/20230211-managing-growing-slack/index.md

 Some form of automoderation tools are needed to grow a sustaining community

-We use a tool to syndicate our job board to #job-listings, but we also connect our open source codebases from github straight into 3 seperate channels via github actions:
+We use a tool to syndicate our job board to `#job-listings`, but we also connect our open source codebases from github straight into 3 seperate channels via github actions:

 - One for our main informational website
 - One for the job board